sonictruth/lcd-cam/README.md

 # led-cam

-Stream video from browser to a ws2812 led matrix controlled by a Raspberry PI
+Stream video from your browser to a ws2812 LED matrix controlled by a Raspberry PI.